By Brenda B. Houser, Mary M. Farrell, Eric R. Force, James A. Briscoe, Leslie J. Cox, and John Wiens, 1994

 Kentucky Camp flourished briefly from 1904 to 1906 as the headquarters site for an engineering endeavor designed to bring water from the Santa Rita Mountains for gold placer mining in the Greaterville district After the project failed, the land was bought for taxes by a rancher who used the buildings at Kentucky Camp as the ranch headquarters until the 1960's.
 Thus, the adobe structures here are relatively intact compared to those at other camps.

 Harshaw and Washington Camp-Duquesne, both on the east side of the Patagonia Mountains, were camps associated with mines that produced high-grade lead-silver ore.
 The mineralized deposits here were known to the Jesuits and were worked by the Spanish and Mexicans in the 1800's.
 Harshaw and Washington Camp-Duquesne date from about 1880.
 The camps were ghost towns by the 195O's, but exploration continues.
-The old adobe power house building near Duquesne contains core drilled by Simplot and Rosario in the 1960's and 1970's.
+The old adobe power house building near Duquesne contains core drilled by Simplot and Rosario in the 1960's and 1970's. (* The Duquesne area [800+ acres] including the old townsite/power house is all privately owned.
+The mines and buildings are not open to exploration.
+All the old core samples have been removed from the power house and it is being renovated into a home.
+The miners cabin has already been renovated.)

 Nearly everyone has heard of Tombstone because of the popularization of some of the town's more notorious early residents, such as the Earps, the Clantons, and Doc Holliday.
 Mines in the Tombstone district produced chiefly silver, in addition to lesser amounts of gold, lead, zinc, copper, and manganese.
 Although most mines closed around 1922, the town still survives with tourism as its financial base.